By Tyler Dunne of the Journal Sentinel

 At the NFL scouting combine, Smith now has a chance to cash in.

 “There are those guys that are ‘what can football do for me?’
 He’s ‘what can I do for football,’” Spavital said.
 “That’s how he approaches it.
 You take the game away from him and he’s got nothing.”

-- Getting to know the Kansas City Chiefs - ESPN (blog)
+- Albert Wilson's 2014 season and beyond for the Kansas City Chiefs - Arrowhead Pride (blog)

 - 2015 Kansas City Chiefs Pro Bowl Game Preview - KCChiefs.com

 - Sporting KC teams up with Kansas City Chiefs to land hot dollar tournament - KSHB

 - Chiefs won't sign receiver Duron Carter, son of Hall of Famer Cris Carter - Kansas City Star